SkylineCommunications/SLC-AS-DMSSanityChecks/README.md

 Besides there is also the possibility of sending an email in the end with the above-mentioned csv file as attachement.

 Special cases:
-- if you get a -1 in the Alarms related fields, for example in the number of Active Alarms or in the number of Errors, it means that the value was not correctly retrieved, possibly
 - if you get a -1000 in the crashdumps or minidumps count, it means that the corresponding directory could not be found